Second order linear differential equations with a basis of solutions having only real zeros: Construction of examples, and outline of the proof of Theorem

-is a real local homeomorphism with $m$ singularities over $\C^*$ and one zero at the origin.
-The inverses of the functions $F_m$ and $G_m$, as well as those of all other functions we construct in this section, clearly have infinitely many singularities over $0$ and~$\infty$.
+is a real local homeo\-morphism with $m$ singularities over $\C^*$ and one zero at the origin.
+The inverses of the functions $g_m$ and $h_m$, as well as those of all other functions we construct in this section, clearly have infinitely many singularities over $0$ and~$\infty$.